Unidata/netcdf-c/docs/user_defined_formats.md

 Creators of user-defined format libraries will have to become familar with the internals of the netCDF-4 code.

+### Read-Only User-Defined Formats

+Many users will find that a read-only user-defined formats meets most of their needs.
+With a read-only user-defined format, netCDF will be able to read files of the user-defined format.
+Tools like ncdump and nccopy can work on the files.

+A read-only user-defined format can be implemented with only 6 functions.
+The code in libhdf4 is an excellent example of a read-only dispatch layer.

 ## Examples {#udf_Examples}

 The most simple-case example of a user-defined format is provided in